 Why Choose to Do Laundry on the Trail?

 Many thru-hikers will choose to do laundry on the trail to help keep the stink down, others will choose this to maintain a personal level of cleanliness for themselves.

-Maintaining cleanliness on the trail can help lessen overall issues with health and injury, cleaning your clothes removes gunk.
-The most common causes for feet killers, like blisters, is buildup of mineral deposits in the socks.
+Maintaining cleanliness on the trail can help lessen overall issues with health and injury, and cleaning your clothes removes the gunk.
+The most common cause for foot killers, like blisters, is a buildup of mineral deposits in the socks.

 Overall, most hikers don’t want to be smelly and they don’t like getting dirty looks from trail towns residents when resupplying or by other day hikers who are passing them on the trail.

-Once you choose to do laundry while you are hiking you will need to know how to do it efficiently and effectively, so the question comes on how do you do trail laundry?
+Once you choose to do laundry while you are hiking you will need to know how to do it efficiently and effectively, so the question comes wondering how do you do trail laundry?